Xernium/MagicMirror/README.md

 # MagicMirror
-Quick and dirty forge client-side mod to dump handshake traffic
+Quick and dirty forge client-side mod to dump handshake traffic.
+Works for 1.18.2